 Suggested prerequisite WRTNG-UG 1300 or CRWRI-UA 825, CRWRI-UA 850 or permission of instructor.

 This is a course for students with some experience in reporting, researching and writing nonfiction, who want to experiment in literary, long-form journalism.
-Students will choose a small culture or community on which to focus throughout the semester.
+Students choose a small culture or community on which to focus throughout the semester.
 We’ll start by writing one profile of a member of this community, developing interviewing skills, and learning about voice and point of view.
 We’ll also write a reflective piece on interrogating the ways we explore this community without exploiting, exoticizing or oversimplifying our sources.
-Then students will move on to one major work of literary feature-writing—the bulk of the semester’s work—which will be written in sections and go through several revisions.
-Borrowing the best tools from fiction writing—like charac-ter development, a strong arc, and engaging scenes—these features will be rich in narra-tive and as complex as the communities they portray.
-Students will learn advanced re-porting techniques, story organization and editing skills, and debate the ethical issues inherent to truth-gathering.
-Readings will likely include Joseph Mitchell, Katherine Boo, Alex Kotlowitz, Leon Dash, Adrian Nicole LeBlanc and Peter Hessler.
+Then students move on to one major work of literary feature-writing—the bulk of the semester’s work—which is written in sections and go through several revisions.
+Borrowing the best tools from fiction writing—like character development, a strong arc, and engaging scenes—these features will be rich in narrative and as complex as the communities they portray.
+Students learn advanced re-porting techniques, story organization and editing skills, and debate the ethical issues inherent to truth-gathering.
+Readings likely include Joseph Mitchell, Katherine Boo, Alex Kotlowitz, Leon Dash, Adrian Nicole LeBlanc and Peter Hessler.

 Advanced Writing Courses (WRTNG-UG)